 So, firearms have a vastly superior amount of energy, but all that needs to happen is for the bullet to hit those vital parts of the body.

-It doesn’t take much longer than a quick Google search to find numerous stories of unfortnuately placed BB’s causing a small but serious wound that resulted in death, like this oneOpens in a new tab. of a young man who was hit in the eye.
+It doesn’t take much longer than a quick Google search to find numerous stories of unfortnuately placed BB’s causing a small but serious wound that resulted in death, like this one of a young man who was hit in the eye.

-Another unfortunate storyOpens in a new tab. can be used to demonstrate the killing ability of an airgun.
+Another unfortunate story can be used to demonstrate the killing ability of an airgun.
 This time, a homicide, the killer shot his victim with a .177 caliber pellet gun, probably with no more than 15 ft lbs of energy, in the heart.

 This of course caused a number of problems that resulted in death, most of those problems being described with big words that I have never seen before, but essentially, the pellet pierced the heart in such a way that it allowed blood to put pressure on the outside of the heart, stopping it and killing him.